Oishida Festival Matsuri

 Blessed with towering mountains, vast open plains, and long stretches of rich coastline in Tsuruoka city and a highly influential historic port with delicious seafood and historical, cultural gems in Sakata city, the Shonai Region has an absolute treasure trove of hidden gems to explore.

-The north and south regions of Yamagata Prefecture have stunning locations to be discovered.
+The north of Yamagata Prefecture also has stunning gems to be discovered.

 The small town of Oishida goes all out during their Oishida Matsuri, a summer festival featuring fireworks and exuberant traditional dance.